Storing sensitive and personal data

 - any data that could be used to identify an individual, also termed personal data (see below);

 - confidential data, including commercially sensitive data produced under a restrictive commercial funding agreement;

 - ecological or environmental data, the release of which may have an adverse effect on rare or endangered species of plants or animals;

 - data that, if released, is likely to cause harm to any individual or community, or will have significant negative public impact.

 This is not a comprehensive definition and other kinds of research data may also be considered sensitive.
 You, as a researcher, should exercise your judgement as to whether your research data should be considered sensitive.

-Personal data is defined by the General Data Protection Regulation (GDPR) as data and information that relates to a living individual and could be used, either on its own or alongside other data, to identify them.
+Personal data is defined by the General Data Protection Regulation (GDPR) and Data Protection Act 2018 (DPA) as data and information that relates to a living individual and could be used, either on its own or alongside other data, to identify them.

 Special category personal data is defined as data containing information about an individual’s:

 - Physical or mental health

 - Genetic or biometric information